AWS Provider

 crabbox warmup --provider aws --target macos --desktop --market on-demand

---type is exact.
-If EC2 rejects that type, Crabbox fails instead of silently choosing another instance.
-Use --class when fallback is desired.
+--type is exact: if EC2 rejects the requested type, Crabbox fails rather than silently substituting another instance.
+Use --class when you want capacity fallback across instance families.

 provider: aws